Sculpture for Play and Murals in Schools and Community

 03_crannNacGaor_JulieForrester

-In Spiddal I worked with a gaelscoil , the commission was to celebrate the coming together of the girls and the boys national schools of Scoil Éinne and so we worked with meanings arising from our names, sometimes these were translations and others they were ideas from our parents.
-The shape was based on an S and an E , the E forming the top pool of the passive water system which collected rain water for the school garden, and overflowed over the tiles into the outlet at the bottom.
+In Spiddal I worked with a gaelscoil , the commission was to celebrate the coming together of the girls and the boys national schools of Scoil Éinne and so we worked with meanings arising from our names, we researched the Gaelic meanings and invited parents to share the naming stories, sometimes children also made up their own stories and personal associations with their names.

 05_SE_LinkedPools_JulieForrester

 I was shortlisted to make murals for a retirement home and I used the traditional mineral colour palette from old majolica tiles – made from cobalt, copper, iron, and tin.
-The imagery is based on tattoos, pets and native Irish animals, I was thinking about a sailor’s arm and travel far and wide and of the domesticity, nurture and refuge of “home”.
-I liked the way the pieces flowed together, but I didn’t win the commission.
+The imagery is based on tattoos, pets and native Irish animals, I was thinking about a sailor’s arm and travel far and wide and of the return to domesticity, nurture and refuge of “home”.

 08_tilesStudio_JulieForrester

-I was invited to work with a local secondary school on a mural to celebrate their yellow flag.
-We made tiles based on flags to celebrate all 15 different countries represented in the school and explored other ideas around the iconic imagery found in flags.
-The whole piece came together as a school flag with a big chocolate donut in the middle.
+I was invited to work with a local secondary school on a mural to celebrate their yellow flag celebrating diversity and friendship.
+The boys wanted to work with a them of flags to represent all the different nationalities in the school at the time.
+They made tiles to celebrate 15 different countries and explored other ideas connected with their native countries.
+The whole piece came together as a school flag with a big chocolate donut in the middle, food they said brings us all together.

 06_yellowFlag_JulieForrester